-Diplomat MFT supports TLS 1.3 connections by setting a couple of configuration options.
+Diplomat MFT prior to 9.1 supported TLS 1.3 connections only by setting a couple of configuration options.

 As seen in this other KB article, you must edit the contents of the file “diplomat.custom.properties” and place this file into “c:\programdata\coviant software\diplomat-j” in order to configure SSL and SSH cryptography settings.